spiritix/lada-cache/README.md

 ## Known issues and limitations

-- Does not work with [raw SQL queries](http://laravel.com/docs/5.1/database#running-queries).
+- Does not work with [raw SQL queries](http://laravel.com/docs/5.2/database#running-queries).
 This would require an SQL parser to be implemented which is quite hard and very inefficient.
-As long as you are only using raw queries for reading data it just won't get cached.
-Serious issues will only occur if you use raw queries to write data (which you shouldn't be doing anyway).
+As long as you are only using raw queries for reading data, it just won't get cached.
+Serious issues will only occur if you use raw queries for writing data (which you shouldn't be doing anyway).
-- Cache must be truncated manually after a migration is executed.
+- Cache must be truncated manually after migrations are executed.

 ## Contributing